 Students at foreign law schools are not eligible for consideration as transfer candidates.
 Students at foreign law schools may apply for admission to the first-year class and may be eligible for advanced standing in unusual circumstances.

 Transfer applications will be considered only between the applicant’s first and second years of law school.
-Transfer students must complete at least four semesters years at Yale Law School.
+Transfer students must complete at least four terms at Yale Law School.